mrmorgansteele/kee-kennel/README.md

-# Kee Kennel
+# Welcome to Kee's Kennel!

-__Welcome to Kee's Kennel!__ Kee's Kennel is just a simple place to store all those pesky keyboard shortcuts I use for a week and then forget over a long weekend!
+Kee's Kennel is just a simple place to store all those pesky keyboard shortcuts I use for a week and then forget over a long weekend!